st01c/st01c.github.io/_pages/about.md

 I am currently working on completing a monograph, tentatively titled ***Digital Art and the Ends of Appropriation***.

 ---
-_This website is quasi-permanently under construction – it is the outcome of my ongoing tinkering with Ruby, Liquid, YAML, Sass, Git and other coding tools on the open source web development platform [Jekyll](https://jekyllrb.com/).
-In case the site is currently unstable (or just difficult to navigate), here is a short list of a few upcoming and recent activities, and a link to an external site with copies of my of my [academic work](https://anglia.academia.edu/MZ)._
+_This website is quasi-permanently under construction – it is the outcome of my tinkering with open source coding tools such as Ruby, Liquid, YAML, Sass, and Git, and is built in [Jekyll](https://jekyllrb.com/).
+In case the site is currently misbehaving, here are some upcoming and recent activities & an external link to copies of my [academic work](https://anglia.academia.edu/MZ)._

 #### \_upcoming